 For the past decade, students from the University of Florida's Machine Intelligence Laboratory (MIL) have brought their minds together to design and create autonomous robots with a focus on solving real-world problems for industry and military applications.
 Most of the team is currently enrolled in the Electrical and Computer Engineering or Mechanical and Aerospace Engineering departments.
-These graduate and undergraduate students are in the process of completing the sixth generation of their autonomous underwater vehicle, SubjuGator, to compete in the AUVSI and ONR's 10th International Autonomous Underwater Vehicle Competition.
+These graduate and undergraduate students are continuing the development of the sixth generation of their autonomous underwater vehicle, SubjuGator, after competing in the AUVSI and ONR's 10th International Autonomous Underwater Vehicle Competition.
 SubjuGator is designed to operate underwater at depths up to 100 feet.
-A single-board Intel Core 2 Duo based computer running the Windows XP operating system provides processing power necessary for monitoring and controlling all systems.
-The mission behavior of SubjuGator is controlled with Microsoft Robotics Studio framework communicating with a network of intelligent sensors.
-The sensor systems include cameras, hydrophones, a Doppler Velocity Log (DVL), a digital compass, altimeter, and internal environment monitoring sensors.
-The submarine also makes use of custom designed motor controllers with current feedback monitoring and other peripherals necessary for completing the mission.
-In this paper, we will first describe the construction of the SubjuGator hull and other mechanical systems.
+A 3.5" Intel Core 2 Duo computer running Microsoft Windows Server 2003 provides the processing power for monitoring and controlling all systems.
+The mission behavior of SubjuGator is controlled with the Microsoft Robotics Studio framework that communicates with a network of intelligent sensors.
+The sensor systems include cameras, hydrophones, Doppler Velocity Log (DVL), digital compass, depth sensor, altimeter, and internal environment monitoring sensors.
+The submarine also makes use of custom-designed motor controllers with current sensing, actuated external devices, and other peripherals necessary for completing the mission.
+In this paper, we will first describe the construction of the SubjuGator hull and mechanical systems.
 Next, we will discuss the electronic sensors, custom embedded electronics, and processing hardware.
 Finally, we will comment on our software implementation, control strategies, and how we would expect a typical competition run to proceed using each of the vehicle's subsystems.